Proto-cuneiform: Causes and functions

+Beyond Mesopotamia

+Pre-proto-Elamite

+In Iran, during the Uruk V period (c.
+3500 BC), many tablets exist that have the same symbols as other examples of Proto-cuneiform.
+These tablets were manufactured prior to the existence of the Proto-Elamite script and period and would have been a product of influence from the Uruk culture.

 Proto-cuneiform and Proto-elamite

-During the late 4th millennium BC (ca. 3100-2900 BC according to the range adopted by the Cuneiform Digital Library Initiative), another type of early writing developed in southwestern Iran: Proto-Elamite.
+During the late 4th millennium BC (c.
+3100–2900 BC according to the range adopted by the Cuneiform Digital Library Initiative), another type of early writing developed in southwestern Iran: Proto-Elamite.
 This is also the name given to the culture that developed during this period, so named because it seems to be an antecedent of the civilization of Elam which occupied these same regions later (Proto-Elamite civilization).
 This system is primarily documented by tablets unearthed at Susa (phase III), which are also the most complex, but others have been found on sites in Iran (Tell-e Malyan, Tepe Yahya, Tepe Sialk, Tepe Sofalin, Shahr-e Sokhta, etc.).
 It is a completely administrative system (two tablets could be of a metrological or mathematical nature), mainly concerning agricultural activities and products, including numerical signs, pictographic signs representing objects, and abstract signs, the value of the signs being often enigmatic.
 Susa provided crucial documentation for understanding the precursors of writing (complex tokens, bullae, numerical tablets and numero-ideographic tablets), but no example of a proto-cuneiform tablet.
 This site would therefore have followed a similar evolution to Uruk, but without the decisive step.
 The general opinion is that the proto-elamite system was inspired by proto-cuneiform, which would therefore be at least slightly older.
 But this remains controversial, because beyond the numerical signs and a few ideograms, the two systems are very different.
 It is therefore possible that the two are "sister scripts" that each appeared separately, constituting two different evolutions from the numerical and numero-ideographic tablets.
 However it may be, proto-elamite was only used for a short period, and disappeared without apparent posterity, even though it is a possible precursor to Linear Elamite.